 Taking cold medicine used to be my only defense against a cold.
 I’ve always hated taking it, though.
 Besides the disgustingly fake cherry and orange flavors and the fact that it always makes me feel like I’m walking around in a daze, it never seems to do much good anyways.

-Once I discovered the principle, though, of “Let thy food be thy medicine and thy medicine be thy food” (Hippocrates), I realized that I had an arsenal of cold-fighters right within the kitchen.
-Food-based remedies are the only ones I reach for now, and they are the only ones that have ever truly helped me to fight off a cold and not just to (poorly) mask a few of the symptoms.
+Once I discovered the principle, though, of “Let thy food be thy medicine and thy medicine be thy food” (Hippocrates), I realized that I had an arsenal of cold-fighters right in the kitchen.
+Natural food-based remedies are the ones I reach for now, and they are the only ones that have ever truly helped me to fight off a cold and not just to (poorly) mask a few of the symptoms.

-Here are 5 of my favorite food-based ways to fight a cold without medicine:
+Here are 5 of my favorite foods to fight a cold without medicine:

 1) Elderberry Syrup

 Elderberry syrup is a traditional, natural cold and flu-fighter with anti-inflammatory, anti-viral, and immune-enhancing properties.
 Elderberry syrup works best when it’s taken at the very first sign of a cold coming on.
 The moment you start to feel a bit out of sorts, take a spoonful of elderberry syrup.
 Or, even better, take it regularly during the winter as a preventative measure.
 Drizzle a bit of the syrup onto your pancakes or waffles, or even just enjoy some straight off the spoon.